ShivrajRajasekaran/AOA-Java-M13/EX NO 3A -N Queens -Back tracking.md

 If there is no solution to the problem  print  "Solution does not exist"

 ## Algorithm
-1.Start and read the value of N (chessboard size).
+1. Initialize an N × N chessboard with all elements as 0.

-2.Place queens column by column using recursion.
+2. Place queens column by column starting from column 0.

-3.Check if the current position is safe (no queen in row, upper-left, or lower-left diagonal).
+3. For each column:
+Try placing a queen in each row one by one.
+Check safety using the isSafe() function:
+No queen in the same row (left side).
+No queen in the upper-left diagonal.
+No queen in the lower-left diagonal.

-4.If safe, place the queen and recursively place the rest; if not, backtrack.
+4. If a position is safe, place the queen (board[i][col] = 1) and recur for the next column.

-5.Print the board if all queens are placed, else display “No solution exists.”
+5. If placing in the current column fails, backtrack — remove the queen (board[i][col] = 0) and try next row.
+6. If all queens are placed successfully, print the board as a valid solution.
+7. If no configuration works, print “Solution does not exist.”

 ## Program:
 ```
 /*
 Program to implement Reverse a String
 Developed by: SHIVRAJ R
-Register Number: 212223110051
+Register Number:212223110051
-*/

 import java.util.Scanner;

 public class NQueens {